Autumn 2022 Application Information for 2022-2023

 - Applications must include all required documentation.
-As the Chemistry Graduate Admissions Committee will begin reviewing applications and making offers of admission as early as December 2, 2022, you are strongly encouraged to submit all required documentation by the application deadline.
+As the Chemistry Graduate Admissions Committee will begin reviewing applications in early December, you are strongly encouraged to submit all required documentation by the application deadline.

 - Applicants must complete the UW Graduate School online application form.